ghedamat/ghedamat.github.com/_posts/2022-01-10-notes-on-leading-projects.md

 As the engineers in charge of the project a lot of things are our responsibility.
 Because we are familiar with the requirements as well as the implementation often we have the most accurate picture and that is a big opportunity for contributing beyond writing code.

+We are partners and allies with product managers and designers in ensuring the success of the project.

 Fulfilling the expectations of this role means enabling the team to deliver "good work" defined as:
 - on time
 - on budget